Ninjago: Tournament of Elements: Critical reception

 Reviewer Melissa Camacho for Common Sense Media gave Tournament of Elements a 3 out of 5 star rating and noted that the season contains "lots of action-packed fantasy violence".
 The reviewer opined, "This colorful, fast-paced action series features the teen Ninja making sense of loss as they continue to learn lessons about loyalty and teamwork.
 It also highlights the importance of fighting with a sense of morality behind it, which is an interesting angle for an animated show based on toys."

 Other media

 Video game

-An associated action game titled Lego Ninjago: Tournament was released on 23 January 2015 for IOS, which was developed by The Lego Group.
+An associated action game titled Lego Ninjago: Tournament was released on January 23, 2015 for IOS, which was developed by The Lego Group.

 Mini-movies

-Five mini-movies were released in June and July 2015 on the Lego YouTube channel to accompany the season, which focus on the main antagonist, Master Chen.
+Five mini-movies were released in July and August 2015 on the Lego YouTube channel to accompany the season, which focus on the main antagonist, Master Chen.
 The mini-movies were produced by Wil Film ApS and were titled Chairful What You Wish For, Chen's New Chair, Chair Play Chen, Chair Up Chen and Bad Chair Day.